cmu-delphi/covidcast-indicators/validator/PLANS.md

 ## Current features

-* Errors are summarized in class attribute and printed on exit
+* Errors and warnings are summarized in class attribute and printed on exit
 * If any non-suppressed errors are raised, the validation process exits with non-zero status
 * Various check settings are controllable via indicator-specific params.json files
-* User can manually disable certain checks for certain sets of data using a field in the params.json file
+* User can manually disable specific checks for specific datasets using a field in the params.json file
 * User can enable test mode (checks only a small number of data files) using a field in the params.json file

 ## Checks + features wishlist, and problems to think about: